stevegcarpenter/geekhack_image_downloader/README.md

 // file that was generated demonstrates how it is formatted below.
 // Each filename is listed and on the second line a link to the post it was
 // uploaded in follows.

+Generating report file...
+Enter name for report file.
+Filename: report_file_name
+Report file will be placed at '/path/to/directory/here/report_file_name'

+// Now the report file can be viewed to see how the link between each image name
+// and a URL address exactly where that image was originally posted has been
+// created.

 $ head report_file_name